-In most cases, the discrimination of volcanic activity that was richer in iron or specially produced red lava rocks that eroded into the sand by years of exposure to the elements result in red sand beaches.
+In most cases, the discrimination of volcanic activity that was richer in iron, or specially produced red lava rocks that eroded into the sand by years of exposure to the elements result in red sand beaches.

 Green Sand Beaches to check out

-Papakolea Beach in Hawaii is one of very few green sand beaches found in the world.
+Papakolea Beach in Hawaii is one of very few green sand beaches in the world.

 This is an ideal location to visit if you want to dream of emerald sand between your toes.

 There are only four known locations where one would find green sand beaches that include the Galapagos Islands, Norway, and Guam.

 Green sand beaches are caused by olivine crystals that eroded onto the beach sand from nearby volcano cones, as seen in Hawaii.